Studies

 By foot or bike

-There are exceptional walking and cycling paths to the university, which take you along the forest or coastal paths.
+There are exceptional walking and cycling paths in Reykjavik and to the university, which take you along the forest or coastal paths.

 Maps